 Music conferences and festivals

 ANU School of Music reguarly hosts conferences and festivals that offer valuable opportunities for research development and professional networking among staff, students, visitors, and government and industry partners.
 These include meetings of bodies in which our academics hold prominent leadership roles.
 Adjunct A/Prof Stephen Wild was Secretary-General of the peak UNESCO body, the International Council of Traditional Music (ICTM), before being elected Vice-President in 2011.
-ANU School of Music is the 2015 host for the International Association for the Study of Popular Music (IASPM) ANZ branch conference, and in 2016 will host the Internatoinal Community for Auditory Display (ICAD) conference as well as the International Colourstrings Conference.
+ANU School of Music was the 2015 host for the International Association for the Study of Popular Music (IASPM) ANZ branch conference, and in 2016 hosted the Internatoinal Community for Auditory Display (ICAD) conference as well as the International Colourstrings Conference.
 In 2017 it will host the Women in the Creative Arts International Conference, and in 2019 the International Association for the Study of Popular Music (IASPM) biennial conference.

 Music research resources at ANU